 ARTICLE II: PURPOSE

-The purpose of the organization is to provide a resource for school personnel administrators; to enhance professional development opportunities for the members; to foster the exchange and dissemination of information and best practices in the areas of personnel management, employment matters and negotiations; and to positively impact those bodies (D, MTR) which enact regulations that govern personnel practices.
+The purpose of the organization is to provide a resource for school personnel administrators; to enhance professional development opportunities for the members; to foster the exchange and dissemination of information and best practices in the areas of personnel management, employment matters and negotiations; and to positively impact those bodies (DESE, MASS, MTRS, etc.) which enact regulations that govern personnel practices.

 ARTICLE III: MEMBERSHIP

-Membership is open to all professionals employed in the areas of personnel administration in publicor private schools.
+Membership is open to all professionals employed in the areas of personnel administration in public, Charter, 766, Independent, or private schools.

 BY-LAWS